IgniteUI/igniteui-docfx/en/components/radio_button.md

 #### Label

-The `labelPosition` property can be used for changing the default position of the label in a radio component.
-Users can choose between `before` and `after` options.
+The `labelPosition` property can be used to change the default position of the label in the radio component.
+Users can choose between `before` and `after.
 If not specified, the label will be placed after the radio button.

 ```html
 <igx-radio [(ngModel)]="selected" value="option1" labelPosition="before">Option 1</igx-radio>